headlinesquare/headlinesquare-home/my-hugo-blog/content/posts/20250511_conservative.md

 ## 4. Legal Affairs & Judicial System

 ### 4.1 Supreme Court & Judicial Independence
-Chief Justice John Roberts has reaffirmed judicial independence as the Supreme Court considers cases involving former President Trump [1].
+Chief Justice John Roberts has reaffirmed judicial independence as the Supreme Court considers cases involving President Trump [1].
 Justice Sonia Sotomayor delivered a speech urging lawyers to "fight this fight," described by some as an act of solidarity [2].

 [1] Roberts reaffirms judicial independence as Supreme Court takes up Trump cases | Fox News, https://www.foxnews.com/politics/chief-justice-roberts-doubles-down-defense-courts-scotus-gears-up-hear-key-trump-cases
 [2] "An Act of Solidarity": Sotomayor Calls for Lawyers to "Fight this Fight" in Controversial Speech, https://jonathanturley.org/2025/05/11/an-act-of-solidarity-sotomayor-calls-for-lawyers-to-fight-this-fight-in-controversial-speech/